25+ Amazing Small Kitchen Design: Embracing Simplicity, Openness, And Modern Ideas On A Budget

 Natural light can make a small space feel much larger.
 Having at least a single window is a smart approach in small kitchen window design, as it helps improve ventilation and provides a visual connection to the outside.

-Use Neutral and Light Colour Schemes
+Use Neutral And Light Colour Schemes

 Use Neutral and Light Colour Schemes- small kitchen ideas on a budget